Darren Carrington: Personal life

 Darren Carrington is a 1984 graduate of James Monroe High School.
-He has a son, also named Darren, who played wide receiver for the Oregon Ducks until he was dismissed following a DUI arrest.
-He played his senior year for the Utah Utes.

 Carrington lives in San Diego with his wife and three children.
 He works as the marriage and parenting pastor for the Rock Church.

+His son Darren II played wide receiver for the Oregon Ducks until he was dismissed following a DUI arrest.
+He played his senior year for the Utah Utes.

 His daughter Daria is the head coach of the West Coast Breeze of The Basketball League.

-Another daughter, DiJonai Carrington, plays for the Minnesota Lynx of the WNBA and Mist BC of the Unrivaled league after previously playing for the Baylor Bears and Stanford Cardinal women's basketball teams.
+Another daughter, DiJonai Carrington, plays for the Chicago Sky of the WNBA and Mist BC of the Unrivaled league after previously playing for the Baylor Bears and Stanford Cardinal women's basketball teams.